I only count 12 or way more than 13.

 The ending was bit unsatisfying and is basically just a set-up for a sequel.
 It felt rushed, we have

-this timeline and then it's blown through it.
+this deadline and then it's blown through it.

 I gave this three out of five stars for ghost stones.
 This was interesting concept, though not that original, lacks some creativity and had typical cliches.
-If the sequel does come out, I probably won't read it.
+If the sequel does come out, I probably won't read it (but I did).
 Even with everything that's left up in the air, I don't care enough to make an effect to find out more.
 The fates might throw it at me, so I might read it then as this was enjoyable read.
 I'm just really nit-picky.

 I got this off NetGalley for review and is being published by Orchard Books.